-The following definitions apply to terms used in this document.
+The following definitions apply to terms used in this document:

-Condition State - The assessed rating of a component based on a whole number scale of 1-4 made by an accredited inspector in accordance with the condition state guidelines stated in the DMR Bridge Inspection Manual.
-Condition state 1 represents the "as new" condition while condition state 4 denotes a component with severe defects that compromise its structural integrity.
+Condition State - The assessed rating of a component based on a whole number scale of 1 - 4 made by an accredited inspector in accordance with the condition state guidelines stated in the department's Structures Inspection Manual.
+Condition State 1 represents the "as new" condition while Condition State 4 denotes a component with severe defects that compromise its structural integrity.

-Significance Rating - A whole number rating on a scale of 1-4, determined by Bridge Asset Management, which reflects the structural criticality of an individual component type.
+Significance Rating - A whole number rating on a scale of 1 - 4, determined by Bridge Construction Maintenance and Asset Management, which reflects the structural criticality of an individual component type.
 A ranking of 4 represents a critical load bearing member such as a girder or a pile while a kerb has a rating of 1.
-The rankings for all standard components are detailed in Appendix A.
+The ratings for all standard components are detailed in Appendix B of the Structures Inspection Manual.